 Based on the results of data analysis carried out on the results of the questionnaire answers, it was known that the learning process using the online method was not considered optimal.
 This is supported by the results of the RAL who were vulnerable to 55% - 69% with the "Less Good" category contained in the student and lecturer questionnaire items D1, D4, M1, M9, M18, D2, D3, M2, M3, M4, M6, M7, M8, M10.
-The interaction between lecturers and students were felt to be less than optimal in online lectures, students had difficulty communicating the problems they experienced to lecturers during learning.
-While lecturers also experienced the same problem, the interaction between lecturers and students, especially when delivering material and giving assignments, was deemed not optimal, lecturers had difficulty evaluating student learning outcomes after the learning process.
-Often there was miscommunication between lecturers and students which can hinder the learning process.
-In addition, the interaction among students in the learning process and doing assignments was also not optimal.
+The interaction between lecturers and students were felt to be less than optimal in online lecturers also experienced the same problem, the interaction between lecturers and students, especially when delivering material and giving assignments, was deemed not optimal, lecturers had difficulty evaluating student learning process.
+Often there was miscommunication between lecturers and students in the learning process and doing assignments was also not optimal.

 Apart from the learning process, the learning atmosphere also influenced the online lecture process.
 The learning atmosphere was the main supporting factor for the learning process and the learning methods used.
 According to Trianto (2009), the use of varied learning methods will provide an interesting and not boring learning atmosphere, but the selection of learning methods that are less precise can prevent students from understanding the material.
-Therefore the competence of lecturers and the use of learning methods or tools need to be adjusted to the learning conditions (14).
-From the results of the questionnaire given to students, there were 23 stions related to the learning atmosphere, these questions were contained in the student questionnaire on items M11, M12, M13, M15, M17, M19, M20, M21, M22, M25.
+Therefore the competence of lecturers and the use of learning methods or tools need to be adjusted to the learning conditions(14).
+From the results of the questionnaire given to students, there were questions related to the learning atmosphere, these questions were contained in the student questionnaire on items M11, M12, M13, M15, M17, M19, M20, M21, M22, M25.
 From these items, the RAL results were obtained in the vulnerable 55-59% with the "less good" category.
 Online lecture learning environment could not help students in understanding learning material, most students were not satisfied and not excited about online lectures because the learning environment was not conducive, students felt unable to solve their learning problems with this online method, most students were not comfortable with answer the questions given by the lecturer in online lectures so that the learning feedback was not maximized.
 Most students disagreed if online learning continues because the learning environment was less effective and different from face-to-face learning methods including learning through online videos.
-Learning with the online method was disrupted due to internal and external factors that influence it, Internal factors, namely motivation in students, students tent to be not enthusiastic about the learning given by the lecturer, some students felt bored and bored with the learning method being used.
+Learning with the online method was disrupted due to internal and external factors that influence it.
+Internal factors, namely motivation in students, students tent to be not enthusiastic about the learning given by the lecturer, some students felt bored and bored with the learning method being used.
 Students had difficulty asking questions or feeling confused about the material described due to the unsupportive class atmosphere and sometimes the internet network was slow or even dead.
 In addition, giving assignments and short collection times causes the decrease of student motivation to take part in learning.
-According to Pawicara and Conillie (2020) in their research, online learning triggers cognitive fatigue, namely a loss of enthusiasm for learning, loss of interest in learning, and difficulty concentrating, and these symptoms are considered demotivated (15)
+According to Pawicara and Conillie (2020) in their research, online learning triggers cognitive fatigue, namely a loss of enthusiasm for learning, loss of interest in learning, and difficulty concentrating, and these symptoms are considered demotivated(15).